 \subsection{Power budget at scale}

 A first-order power-budget relation for the control/readout electronics placed at a given temperature stage $T$ of each refrigerator can be expressed as

-where $P_{T}^{(\mathrm{fridge})}$ is the total electrical dissipation of the electronics hosted at stage $T$ in one refrigerator (excluding other static loads such as wiring heat leaks, which must be budgeted separately), $M$ is the effective multiplexing factor (physical qubits served per channel at the stage under discussion), and $P_{\mathrm{phys}}^{(T)}$ is the effective dissipation per physical-qubit for the functions assigned to that stage\footnote{In practice, the effective per-physical-qubit dissipation $P_{\mathrm{phys}}^{(T)}$ can increase with multiplexing due to bandwidth, linearity, and parallelism requirements, so Eq.~(\ref{eq:Pclosure_fridge_general}) should be viewed as a first-order estimate.
-In particular, high multiplexing is easier to realize for readout and quasi-static biasing than for broadband microwave control, so the achievable $M$ can differ substantially across functional blocks.}.
+where $P_{\mathrm{fridge}}(T)$ is the total electrical dissipation of the electronics hosted at stage $T$ in one refrigerator (excluding other static loads such as wiring heat leaks, which must be budgeted separately), and $P_{\mathrm{phys}}(T)$ is the effective dissipation per physical-qubit for the functions assigned to that stage.
+Here, $F$ ($0 < F \le 1$) denotes the effective throughput, defined as the fraction of physical qubits that are simultaneously active at temperature stage $T$.
+For example, $F = 1$ corresponds to fully parallel operation, whereas smaller values of $F$ indicate partial activation.
+This formulation captures the trade-off between instantaneous dynamic power and parallelism and is applicable to both time-division multiplexing (TDM) and frequency-division multiplexing (FDM) architectures~\cite{Footnote}.

 We apply Eq.~(\ref{eq:Pclosure_fridge_general}) to both the 4~K stage (typical placement for cryo-CMOS control/readout) and the 10--20~mK stage (mixing chamber), which is relevant when considering whether ultra-low-power superconducting digital logic can be placed closer to the quantum processor.
 As summarized in Table~\ref{tab:cooling_power}, the available cooling power differs by orders of magnitude between these stages, ranging from W-class at 4~K to tens--hundreds of $\mu$W at 10--20~mK~\cite{BlueforsXLD1000sl,Hollister2024Colossus}.